-Students are required to choose this program when they enter our university because this program is highly specialized.
+To determine acceptance into the English-based Bachelor's Degree program, all applicants are required to have an individual consultation with the faculty committee members in School of Informatics and Data Science.
+Teach-in-English course is managed with two languages simultaneously, which is categorized into Type B, except in a few classes.
 In this program, students are allocated to one of the two courses at the end of the second academic year.
 To be allocated to a course, students are required to earn 68 or more credits by the end of the second academic year.